hexanal/fredmercy-blog/entries/2019-03/2019-03-13/jacking-in.md

 `10:56pm:` Third gin & tonic; obviously I've been replacing one addiction with another again.

-`12:33am:` Technically we're tomorrow but fuk it... psshhhyeah whatever. no internet means I get to listen to the mp3 I have on my computer, which means I get to listen to Tool! (which isn't on Spotify yet) Oh fuck yeah it's good!
+`12:33am:` Technically we're tomorrow but fuk it... psshhhyeah whatever. no internet means I get to listen to the mp3 I have on my computer, which means I get to listen to Tool! (which isn't on Spotify) Oh fuck yeah it's good!

 `12:45am:` [...]